openwisp/openwisp-docs/developer/contributing.rst

 - These changes generally occur due to different settings and customizations of your editor that you are working with.
 These changes are produced on their own as soon as you save a file.
-Examples are - Introducing new lines, remocing and adding spaces, etc.
+Examples are - Introducing new lines, removing and adding spaces, etc.

 - To avoid such changes please check your editor settings first.
 If this sort of